DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 ## Notes

 This proxy does not actually balance load to *any* backend systems.
-Instead it is a pure loopback proxy, which responds without connecting to anything on the backend.
+Instead it is a simple loopback proxy, which responds without connecting to anything on the backend.
 Rather than demonstrate actual load balancing, which would be a little complicated, what this proxy does is demonstrate how to perform the weighted random selection of a target.

 You should think of this as just a building block.
-It will compose nicely with Token verification, caching, quota enforcement, and even Shared Flows.
+It will compose nicely with Token verification, caching, quota enforcement, Shared Flows, etc.

 To actually do weighted load balancing, you'd need to follow that up with:

 1. Administratively setting up the various targets and weights.
 And adjusting them as appropriate.

 2. Adding an AssignMessage step in the target flow to set the context variable 'target.url' with the value of the dynamically-selected target URL.

 3. Directing client load through the system.